gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 It works like this:

--   A user selects a hotspot on your interactive map by mousing over, or clicking, or touching it.
+-   A user selects a hotspot on your interactive map by mousing over, clicking, or touching it.
 -   The map asks the MapsAlive plugin to get information for that hotspot.
 -   The plugin gets the information from items in your Omeka database.
 -   The plugin inserts the data into an HTML [template](/plugins/mapsalive/#templates) that you define.